YewMing93/Banarant/README.md

 - 👋 Hi, I’m @Banarant

-- 💻 I'm working as a Back end Semiconductor Machine Programmer
+- 💻 I'm working as a semiconductor machine software developer

 - 👀 I’m interested in web based application or something similar